What is Ethereum and How Does it Work?

-In this article we’re going to explain in depth what is Ethereum.
-Don’t worry, the whole explanation will be non technical and easy to understand!
+In this article, I’m going to explain in depth what Ethereum is and a bit about how it works.
+Don’t worry; the explanation will be non-technical and easy to understand.

 Ethereum was proposed in 2013 and brought to life in 2014 by Vitalik Buterin.
-Unlike the Bitcoin network which was designed for Bitcoin transactions only, Ethereum is a blockchain network that runs DIY decentralized programs (or Dapps).
-‘Ether’ is Ethereum network’s currency and it is used for running Dapps.
+Unlike the Bitcoin network, which was designed for Bitcoin transactions only, Ethereum is a DIY platform for decentralized apps (or Dapps) that uses smart contracts.
+‘Ether’ is the Ethereum network’s currency, and it is used for running Dapps.

-Before we get into Ethereum we need to do a quick recap about Bitcoin, since it’s the basis from which Ethereum was born.
+Before we get into what Ethereum is, we need to do a quick recap about Bitcoin since it’s the basis from which Ethereum was born.

 From Bitcoin to Blockchain

 Well, now that we know that money can be decentralized, what other functions of society that are centralized today would be better served on a decentralized system?

 What about voting?
 Voting requires a central authority to count and validate votes.
 Real estate transfer records currently use centralized property registration authorities.
 Social networks like Facebook are based on centralized servers that control all of the data we upload to them.

 What if we could use the technology behind Bitcoin, more commonly known as the blockchain, to decentralize other things as well?

 The interesting thing about blockchain technology is that it’s actually a by-product of the Bitcoin invention.

 Blockchain technology was created by fusing already existing technologies like cryptography, proof of work, and decentralized network architecture together in order to create a system that can reach decisions without a central authority.